JD910/LNHG/README.md

 * train.py is used to start the training and validation.<br />
 * Refer to: <https://github.com/bubbliiiing/faster-rcnn-pytorch> <br/>

-## Segmentation module using WGAN-GP for nodule region generation, and refinement.
+## Segmentation module using WGAN-GP for lung nodules generation, intra-nodular heterogeneity production, and nodule candidates refinement.

 ###
 **Input: Volumes consisted of continuous images of the same nodule (Channel, Depth, H, W)**<br />